Picovoice/picovoice/demo/unity/README.md

 private const string ACCESS_KEY = "${YOUR_ACCESS_KEY_HERE}"; // AccessKey obtained from Picovoice Console (https://console.picovoice.ai/)
 ```

-The easiest way to run the demo is to simply import the [Picovoice Unity package](/sdk/unity/picovoice-2.0.0.unitypackage) into your project, open the PicovoiceDemo scene and hit play.
+The easiest way to run the demo is to simply import the latest [Picovoice Unity package](../../sdk/unity) into your project, open the PicovoiceDemo scene and hit play.
 To run on other platforms or in the player, go to _File > Build Settings_, choose your platform and hit the `Build and Run` button.

 Once the demo launches, you can say "Picovoice" and then give it any command within the smart lighting context: